 Environment plays a large factor in the productivity and motivation of employees.
 Creating a flexible work environment helps eliminate the possibility of getting stuck in a rut.
-Having the opportunity to work remote occasionally allows employees to think at their own pace.
-A day of productivity and solidarity that allows everyone to take a break from the office bustle.
+Having the opportunity to occasionally work remotely allows employees to think at their own pace.
+A day of productive solitude allows everyone to take a break from the office bustle.

 Use this guide to help manage remote employees.
-We put together best practices from our IT team in creating and managing a productive (and secure ) remote work environment.
+We put together the best practices from our IT team in creating and managing a productive (and secure) remote work environment.

 3. Track Time

-As a CEO, it's important to draw the line in the sand between work and home for your company.
-If employees work home don’t allow employees to work off hours.
-Of course, there will be time when it’s necessary to work later but it’s important to keep a consistent work schedule.
+As a CEO, it's important to draw the line between work and home for your employees.
+If employees work from home, don’t allow them to work off hours.
+Of course there will be times when it’s necessary to work late, but it’s important to keep a consistent work schedule.

-One way to do this is to make sure they are tracking their time (and focusing on where they are spending their hours).
+One way to do this is to make sure they are tracking their time and focusing on where they are spending their hours.
 Far too often, workers fail to realize the value of their time.
-Making sure employees are balancing professional time with your personal time is mandatory to sustain long-term happiness.
+Making sure employees are balancing professional time with personal time is mandatory to sustain long-term happiness.
 If staff members are staying late in the office every night, they aren’t working efficiently throughout the day.

-Look for time tracking and schedule software that's easy to use and integrates well with accounting and other operational software.
-At GrowthForce, we specialize in QuickBooks accounting systems and TSheets is a great add-on option.
+Look for time tracking and scheduling software that's easy to use and integrates well with accounting and other operational software.
+At GrowthForce, we specialize in QuickBooks accounting systems.
+We recommend TSheets as a great add-on option.